 Jaebis are sweeter than Imarti.

-What are some important tips and variations to make the best jalebi?
+Some important tips and variations to make the best jalebi

 Making homemade jalebi is easy if you have a perfect batter and sugar syrup.
 To make amazing jalebi at home you just need to keep a few things in mind.